 People often think of the stages as lasting weeks or months.
 They forget that the stages are responses to feelings that can last for minutes or hours as we flip in and out of one and then another.

-After bargaining, our attention moves squarely into the present.
+After bargaining, our attention moves squarely to the present.
 Empty feelings present themselves, and grief enters our lives on a deeper level, deeper than we ever imagined.
 This depressive stage feels as though it will last forever.

 It’s important to understand that this depression is not a sign of mental illness.
 It is the appropriate response to a great loss.
-We withdraw from life, left in a fog of intense sadness, wondering, perhaps, if there is any point in going on alone?
+We withdraw from life, left in a fog of intense sadness, wondering, perhaps, if there is any point in going on alone.